Find a therapist

 In Canada, a psychologist is a mental health professional who holds a doctoral degree (Ph.D. or Psy.D.) in psychology.
 They can assess, diagnose and help people through mental health challenges through psychotherapy or counselling therapy.
 They will often contribute to their field through ongoing research and analysis.
 They likely specialize in specific areas of psychology, like neuropsychology (brain science and psychology), child psychology, addictions or trauma, for example.
 They might work with individuals, or in larger functions like in government, schools, universities or hospitals.

-Psychotherapists, by comparison, will hold either a master’s degree or a doctoral degree.
+A psychotherapist, by comparison, will hold either a master’s degree or a doctoral degree.
 They are more likely to be focused on providing counselling or therapeutic support to individuals, couples, families or other groups dealing with emotional or behavioural issues.
-This could include understanding thoughts and feelings, and providing coping strategies to help people improve their mental wellbeing.
 They’ll be trained in certain therapy modalities (techniques) and their approaches could include cognitive behavioural therapy, psychodynamic therapy, dialectical therapy, or others.
 While each therapist has a suite of specializations, they’ll still most likely tailor these approaches to the needs and goals established with each client.

 There can be crossover for these professionals.
 A psychotherapist could have an educational background or licensing in psychology, social work or other types of therapy, and a psychologist might offer psychotherapy.